hany606/Tensegrity-Robotics/README.md

 	./setup.sh
 	```

-	If some problems appeared for using NTRTsim related to g++, check [this](https://github.com/NASA-Tensegrity-Robotics-Toolkit/NTRTsim/blob/1a671cca257632200197d369b5382ca490dbd6f2/INSTALL#L62)
+	If any problem appeared using NTRTsim related to g++, check [this](https://github.com/NASA-Tensegrity-Robotics-Toolkit/NTRTsim/blob/1a671cca257632200197d369b5382ca490dbd6f2/INSTALL#L62)

-	If the setup.sh has failed, try first to run it again.
-(Usually in the third time it works)
+	If the setup.sh has failed, try to run it again.
+(Repeating for three times usually works well)

-5. Test the simulator environment
+5. Test the simulator

 	a.
 Run build.sh to build the executable files for the structures